 NURA 1301 Nurse Aide for Health Care Organizations I

 NURA 1160 Clinical (VN 1410)

 Admission to the Vocational Nursing Program

-To graduate from the VN program it is required that you must complete either, Business Computer Information Systems (BCIS 1305), or Introduction to Computers (ITSC 1401) prior to graduation.
+To graduate from the VN program it is required that you must complete either, BICS (COSC 1305), or Introduction to Computers (ITSC 1401) within five years from point of graduation.
 Students must have a minimum grade of C or better in every course that applies to the VN certificate plan to graduate.

 Research has shown a cause and effect relationship between attendance and college success.
 Policies for this course are described below:

 1 Because poor attendance is a leading reason for termination from a job in all areas of employment, attendance at all scheduled classes is expected.